Podroll

 Independent

 An excellent podcast about creative nonfiction writing, featuring craft talks, interviews with writers, and close readings of great essays.
 The hosts are knowledgeable and clearly love the form.
 I'll be honest though, sometimes they seem to not like each other?
 Which creates an interesting tension in the dynamic.
-Still, if you care about the art of the essay, this is essential.
+Still, if you care about the art of the essay, this is an essential.

 Longform Journalism